tfb-sv/MIW-ART/README.md

 # Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)

 Here are some example commands below to run the related scripts.
 These can be used in the Anaconda prompt.
-Also, various related files with environmental setup can be found in the "settings" folder.
+Also, various files related to environmental setup can be found in the "settings" folder.

 ## Firstly, indicate the environment and the project directory: